 Yokohama sponsors two Major League Baseball teams: the Los Angeles Angels baseball team (for the second consecutive year) and the Philadelphia Phillies.

-YTC named recipient of the 2011 Presidents’ Business Achievement Award by the Fullerton Chamber of Commerce.
+YTC named the recipient of the 2011 Presidents’ Business Achievement Award by the Fullerton Chamber of Commerce.

 Yokohama rolls out a new TV ad campaign featuring, “Duck, Duck, Goose,” and “X’s and O’s” with high-performance cars.

 Yasushi Tanaka becomes YTC’s new president and CEO, succeeding Takao Oishi, who took the helm in April 2008.

 Takayuki Hamaya named YTC’s executive vice president & CFO.